Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-Possible errors
+Possible errors:

-- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized
+- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized.
-- `{ message: "App is locked" }` – Keeper Wallet is locked
+- `{ message: "App is locked" }` – Keeper Wallet is locked (password required).
-- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts
+- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts.
-- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet
+- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet.

 #### decryptMessage

 You can decrypt string messages from account in Waves network to you.
-You need have sender publicKey and encrypted message.
+You need to have user's public key and the encrypted message.

-KeeperWallet.decryptMessage(`*string to decrypt*`, `*public key in base58 string*`, `*prefix is secret app string need for encoding*`)
+KeeperWallet.decryptMessage(`*string to decrypt*`, `*public key in base58 string*`, `*prefix: a secret app string for encoding*`)

 Example: